How to Delete a Tweet | Tutorial

 delete-tweet-twitter

 If you want to use the desktop version of Twitter to delete a tweet, the process is exactly the same as it is on mobile devices.
-Just be aware that the layout of the web browser version of Twitter is slightly different from mobile.
+Just be aware that the layout of the web version of Twitter is slightly different from mobile.

 Unfortunately, Twitter does not give users the option to bulk delete tweets.
 This means that you’re stuck sifting through all of your old tweets in order to locate any potentially embarrassing ones.
 Once you identify ones that you’d like to remove, you have to follow the steps outlined above for each and every one.